mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 }
 ```

 This direct usage is not very convenient.
-Also, as BlockSuite encourages completely splitting the editor into different [`BlockSpec`](./block-spec)s ([recall here](./component-types#composing-editors-by-blocks)), which indicates that methods and properties globally available in the editor should also be implemented on the block level.
+Also, as LumenSuite encourages completely splitting the editor into different [`BlockSpec`](./block-spec)s ([recall here](./component-types#composing-editors-by-blocks)), which indicates that methods and properties globally available in the editor should also be implemented on the block level.
 A mechanism is needed at this point to organize such code, ensuring maintainability in large projects.
-This is why BlockSuite introduces the concept of [`BlockService`](./block-service).
+This is why LumenSuite introduces the concept of [`BlockService`](./block-service).

 ### Service

-In BlockSuite, service is used for registering state or methods specific to a certain block type.
+In LumenSuite, service is used for registering state or methods specific to a certain block type.
 For example, instead of implementing the `getFirstSelectedModel` method yourself, you can use shortcuts predefined on `RootService`:

 ```ts
 const rootService = host.spec.getService('affine:page');